 Then, the son could say…

-with the form of “Present perfect”
+with the form of “present perfect”.

-(I’m not going into its details here, but I thought it would be a good reference to pick up in order to comprehend the “Present perfect”.)
+On the other hand, the “Past perfect” (I’m not going into details about the past perfect here, but I picked this because I thought it would be a good reference to comprehend the “present perfect”) is applied when you express…

-“had + past participle”.
+had + past participle.

-(I’m sorry but I am featuring “granddad” here once again for the sake of simpler comprehension…)
+(I’m sorry but… here, I am featuring “granddad” once again for the sake of simpler comprehension…)

 Now, if you look at the grandad’s death from the point of his son’s arrival, whether it happened ten hours ago or just three minutes ago does not really matter.
 It happened at some point in the past.

-So, the son could say…
+Thus, his son could say…

-“When I visited his (grandad’s) house, he had already deceased.”
+When I visited his house, he had already passed away.

-“The email has just been sent!”
+The email has just been sent!

 Here, you can say…

-“The delivery has just arrived.”
+The delivery has just arrived.

-“The delivery has finally arrived.”
+The delivery has finally arrived!

-“The washing has just been done!”
+The washing has just been done!

-“My mobile phone has been fully charged.”
+My mobile phone has been fully charged.

 You are checking your driver’s license card and it is telling you that it was valid until… oh, no… yesterday!!!

-“My driver’s license has just expired!”
+My driver license has just expired!

-Let’s try some with negative version, too!
+Let’s try some negative sentences, too!

 You can say…

-“The chicken has not been cooked yet.
+The chicken has not been cooked yet.